Will Auto Insurance Pay for a Locksmith?

-Today, we’re explaining everything you need to know about whether auto insurance covers a locksmith.
+In this article, we’re explaining everything you need to know about whether auto insurance covers a locksmith.

 Car insurance will only cover the cost of a locksmith if you have roadside assistance coverage.

-Roadside assistance coverage covers flat tires, towing, battery jumpstarts, emergency fuel delivery, and other similar types of roadside breakdowns.
+Roadside assistance coverage covers flat tires, towing, battery jumpstarts, vehicle extractions, emergency fuel delivery, and other similar types of roadside breakdowns.
 If you need to call someone to your location for help, then roadside assistance coverage may cover the cost.